astronomer/docs/archived_software_docs/version-0.29/ci-cd.md

 description: Automate the deploy process to your Airflow Deployment on Astronomer Software.
 ---

-Users can push code and deploy to an Airflow Deployment on Astronomer using a Continuous Integration/Continuous Delivery (CI/CD) tool.
+Users can push code and deploy to an Apache Airflow® Deployment on Astronomer using a Continuous Integration/Continuous Delivery (CI/CD) tool.

 There are many benefits to deploying DAGs and other changes to Airflow via a CI/CD workflow.
 Specifically, you can: